INSIGHT-With hope of escape dashed, two Afghan women look to future under Taliban | Law-Order

 Like Tabriq, Dastaqgir ended up in the tumult outside Kabul airport where she spent four days and three nights.
 "Soon I will head back to Mazar," she told Reuters, speaking the day before the suicide attack.
 "I am not angry right now because I am tired.
 You know, I always admired the Germans ... but now I see an indifferent side of these foreign powers."

-The German foreign office did not immediately respond to requests for comment on complaints that they did not make good on promises to evacuate local staff if the security situation deteriorated and that the embassy did not react to messages.
+A German diplomatic source said: "Our opportunities to grant access to (Kabul) airport were very limited due to the chaotic situation in the area of the gates over the past days."
 Germany ended evacuation flights late on Thursday.
 Its military, a major part of NATO's forces fighting the Taliban, evacuated 5,347 people including more than 4,100 Afghans.

 Germany previously said it had identified 10,000 people who needed to be evacuated, including Afghan local staff, journalists and human rights activists.
 "After seeing all the desperation at the airport, I feel like we have been an abandoned, and Allah knows Afghan civilians did no wrong to any foreign nation."
 (Additional reporting by Sabine Siebold; Writing and editing by Mike Collett-White)